Culture of Ireland: Print

-In the Republic of Ireland there are several daily newspapers, including the Irish Independent, The Irish Examiner, The Irish Times, The Star, The Evening Herald, Daily Ireland, the Irish Sun, and the Irish language Lá Nua.
-The best selling of these is the Irish Independent, which is published in both tabloid and broadsheet form.
+In the Republic of Ireland there are several daily newspapers: The Irish Independent, The Irish Examiner, The Irish Times, The Irish Daily Mail, The Irish Daily Star, The Irish Mirror, The Evening Herald and The Irish Sun.
+The best selling of these is the Irish Independent.
 The Irish Times is Ireland's newspaper of record.

-The Sunday market is quite saturated with many British publications.
+There are also several news websites including The Journal, RTÉ News, BreakingNews.ie and Extra.ie.

 The leading Sunday newspaper in terms of circulation is The Sunday Independent.
-Other popular papers include The Sunday Times, The Sunday Tribune, The Sunday Business Post, Ireland on Sunday and the Sunday World.
+Other popular papers include The Sunday Times (Ireland Edition), The Business Post, The Irish Mail on Sunday and the Sunday World.
+Many of these are Irish versions of British newspapers.

 In Northern Ireland the three main daily newspapers are The News Letter, which is Unionist in outlook, The Irish News, mainly Nationalist in outlook and the Belfast Telegraph.
 Also widely available are the Northern Irish versions of the main UK wide daily newspapers and some Scottish dailies such as the Daily Record.

 In terms of Sunday papers the Belfast Telegraph is the only one of the three main Northern Irish dailies that has a Sunday publication which is called the Sunday Life.
 Apart from this all the main UK wide Sunday papers such as The Sun on Sunday are widely available as are some Irish papers such as the Sunday world.

 There are quite a large number of local weekly newspapers both North and South, with most counties and large towns having two or more newspapers.
 Curiously Dublin remains one of the few places in Ireland without a major local paper since the Dublin Evening Mail closed down in the 1960s.
 In 2004 the Dublin Daily was launched, but failed to attract enough readers to make it viable.

-One major criticism of the Republic of Ireland newspaper market is the strong position Independent News & Media has on the market.
-It controls the Evening Herald, Irish Independent, Sunday Independent, Sunday World and The Star as well as holding a large stake in the cable company Chorus, and indirectly controlling The Sunday Tribune.
-The Independent titles are perceived by many Irish republicans as having a pro-British stance.
-In parallel to this, the Independent titles are perceived by many opposition supporters as being pro Fianna Fáil.
+The Dublin Inquirer newspaper publishes a monthly paper and more regularly updates its website.
+There are also two weekly papers, the Northside People and Southside People that cover local topics in the capital.

 The Irish magazine market is one of the world's most competitive, with hundreds of international magazines available in Ireland, ranging from Time and The Economist to Hello! and Reader's Digest.
 This means that domestic titles find it very hard to retain readership.
 Among the best-selling Irish magazines are the RTÉ Guide, Ireland's Eye, Irish Tatler, VIP, Phoenix and In Dublin.